The Truth About Humidifiers: Do They Hurt or Help Asthma Sufferers?

 While portable humidifiers can help with asthma, cleaning them, changing the filters, preparing them for storage and using the right kind of water makes them a pain to maintain.

 The low maintenance solution would be to install a whole-home humidifier.
-A whole-home humidifier (also called a console humidifier) is installed alongside your heating and cooling system in your ducts, allowing to provide moisture to your entire home
+A whole-home humidifier (also called a console humidifier) is installed alongside your heating and cooling system in your ducts, allowing you to provide moisture to your entire home.

 Air Professionals is a whole-home comfort company serving New Jersey homeowners.
 Contact us for more information on how we can help improve your home’s comfort.